 The board also approved $2,205,000 in bonds to rebuild and resurface some village roads, including sidewalks, curbs and gutters; and drainage, landscaping, grading and other right-of-way improvements.

-Another $1,132,000 in bonds was authorized to rebuild and replace water lines, sewer lines and catch basins throughout the village, including mains, hydrants and valves.
+Another $1,132,000 in bonds were authorized to rebuild and replace water lines, sewer lines and catch basins throughout the village, including mains, hydrants and valves.
 The board also approved $305,000 to rebuild and resurface public parking areas, and to improve drainage, landscaping and grading.

 "The LED will help make the village brighter and make it more safe for residents," Mayor Wayne J. Hall Sr. said about the lights, which have a life span of 20 years and will reduce the village's electric bill from $550,000 a year to $220,000.